 Royal Capi-Lux was established in 1894 by the photographer C.A.P.
 Ivens when he opened his specialist photography shop in the city of Nijmegen, The Netherlands.
 The company offered photographic equipment, supplies and services to professional and amateur photographers alike, and for many years, had stores in towns and cities across the Netherlands.
 During the last few decades, the company began to focus solely on airport retail and is no longer active outside this arena.

-Royal Capi-Lux has seven subsidiaries: Capi-Lux Netherlands, Capi-Lux Plaza, Capi-Lux Germany, Capi-Lux Finland, Capi-Lux South Africa, Capi-Lux Norway and Capi Global.
+Royal Capi-Lux has eight subsidiaries: Capi-Lux Netherlands, Capi-Lux Plaza, Capi-Lux Germany, Capi-Lux Finland, Capi-Lux South Africa, Capi-Lux Norway, Capi-Lux Sweden and Capi Global.
 These subsidiaries are all active in electronics retail, yet completely focused on retail at airports either directly via Capi shops or by offering a balanced product portfolio to other airport retailers.

 The company has a strong history of organic growth, and doubled in size when Royal Capi-Lux bought competitor Take-Off Multitronics and merged it into the Capi organisation.